webhdx/PicoBoot/README.md

 Head over to [the wiki](https://github.com/webhdx/PicoBoot/wiki) for installation guide and troubleshooting tips.

+## I appreciate your work.
+Can I support you in any way?

+This project is free and available for everyone.
+If you want to support it anyway, consider using [:heart: Sponsor](https://github.com/sponsors/webhdx) button.

 ## Hall of Fame

 I'd like to thank people who helped making PicoBoot possible: